von-amari/Create-a-Dynamic-HTML-Table-in-ZohoCreator-Using-Deluge-and-Notes/README.md

 		phone = getRecord.get("Phone");
 		email = getRecordc.get("Email");
 		//
 		//adds the current iteration's contact name, phone and email to the table row.
-Append the x variable so it's storing the contact info each time.
+Append the 'x' variable so it's storing the contact info each time.
 Clicking the email will open your email client.
 		//
 		x = x + "<tr><td>" + firstName + " " + lastName + "</a></td><td>" + phone + "</td><td><a href='mailto:" + email + "'>" + email + "</a></td></tr>";
 	}